A group of students from Honesdale High School were able to channel their inner cowboy or cowgirl on Thursday.

-Page 2 of 2 - Riding "has given me a sense of confidence," she beamed.
+Riding "has given me a sense of confidence," she beamed.
 "I've gained so much confidence to be able to speak to groups of people, or even just one person."

 Nordenhold gets on the horse with the help of a lift and the teamwork of student helpers.
 Once on the horse, she is able to take a relaxing stroll.

 Brittany Loscig says she enjoys the trip because she "likes to be around animals."
 Loscig, who has autism and ADHD, said another benefit of the day is "experiencing other people and how they cope with what I have."